Get Power BI Desktop

 Power BI Desktop lets you build advanced queries, models, and reports that visualize data.
 With Power BI Desktop, you can build data models, create reports, and share your work by publishing to the Power BI service.
 Power BI Desktop is a free download.

 You can get Power BI Desktop in two ways, each of which is described in the following sections:

-Either approach will get the latest version of Power BI Desktop onto your computer, but there are a few differences worth noting, which are described in the following sections.
+Either approach gets the latest version of Power BI Desktop onto your computer, but there are some differences worth noting, as described in the following sections.

 Install as an app from the Microsoft Store

 There are a few ways to access the most recent version of Power BI Desktop from the Microsoft Store.

 Use one of the following options to open the Power BI Desktop page of the Microsoft Store:

 After you've landed on the Power BI Desktop page of the Microsoft Store, select Install.